Polydile/dile-components/packages/dile-input-number-mask/README.md

 This component inherits all the properties, events and styles from @dile/dile-input component.
 So, you can find more properties in the [dile-input](https://github.com/Polydile/dile-components/tree/master/packages/dile-input) component and also many CSS custom properties to customize the component style.

-The main diference between dile-input and dile-input-number-mask is that the text input allways displays a number with the applied mask.
+The main diference between dile-input and dile-input-number-mask is that the text input always displays a number with the applied mask.